anno-mods/GuidRanges/README.md

 > Older Mods like *Spice it Up* will still use *older and unsafe* GUID ranges, but they will not be changed due to savegame compability.

-If you do not publish mods, but want to have some safe GUIDs to use for personal usage, you can use the `Personal use` range.

 If you need help adding your range or want to talk, you can join us on [Discord](https://discord.gg/KEVaVby)

 If you want to contribute your range, we suggest the following: